Daily American Times: History

 During the night of April 21, 1854 the American Times office was mobbed by a lawless crowd, and the press, type, etc., destroyed.
 Baylor immediately issued a statement to the public in which he stated his grievances, and promised a continuation of the journal as soon as he could repair the damage.

-The 18-year-old Alexander del Mar in his first employment became the financial editor, and in June 1854 the Daily American Times came out fully in support of the Democrats.
-In July the paper united with the short-lived Baltimore Public Ledger, and was published under the name of Times and Ledger.
+Within a short time the 18-year-old Alexander del Mar in his first full-time employment was hired as the financial editor, and in June 1854 the Daily American Times came out fully in support of the Democrats.
+The paper united with the short-lived Baltimore Public Ledger, and was published under the name of Times and Ledger.
 The paper ceased publication in Baltimore on 4 July 1854.

 However, it may have continued to be published in New York: on March 7, 1855 an employee of the Daily American Times of 196 Fulton-street, New York, complained to the Mayor's office that he had not been paid $9.13 owed to him.